v2sCollections/City-of-Dreams/README.md

 ## [READ](https://)

 - ⛔DO NOT use a pirated game.
-It is against Nexus rules and is illegal and i will not provide any support.
+It is against Nexus rules and is illegal and I will not provide any support.

 ## [Updating Collection](https://)[   ](https://)

 - **⛔**Updating the collection is as easy as clicking the "Update" button.
 When prompted to "**Remove mods from old revision**" make sure to click the"**Remove All**" button.
-- ⛔**DO NOT**update any of the mods in this collection individually in\*\*Vortex \*\*when a mod gets updated we will update the collection.
+- ⛔**DO NOT update** any of the mods in this collection individually in Vortex when a mod gets updated we will update the collection.
 - Notes will be in the changelog.

 ## [Launching Cyberpunk 2077](https://)